JoshData/parsey-mcparseface-server/README.md

 * HOWEVER, in the git clone step, you will need to clone from [my repository](https://github.com/JoshData/models) and then checkout my [online-parsing branch](https://github.com/JoshData/models/tree/online-parsing), where I've modified the Parsey McParseface example code to stay running across parses.
 * The server script here won't work with anything but my branch ^.

-Please get in touch (open an issue) if you use this project for anything interesting.